Seasons in India and their Months: Types & Characteristics

 • Winter: Characterized by significantly lower temperatures.
 In the Southern Hemisphere, it lasts from June to August, and in the Northern Hemisphere, from December to February.
 Days are shorter, and snowfall may be observed.

-India has four primary seasons: summer, monsoon (rainy season), autumn, and winter.
-The seasonal cycle is varied and active.
+India has 4 main seasons: summer, monsoon, autumn, and winter.
+The season cycle in India is varied and active due to it being a subtropical country.
 The climate, culture, agriculture, and way of life in the nation are all significantly influenced by these seasons.
-Here is a summary of the season cycle in India:
+Here are all the 4 seasons in India with months:

 • Summer (March to June)